Liming0824/Instagraph/README.md

 ![Image description](instagraph_readme_images/follow_notice.png)

 # New Post
-Users are able to select image, preview, and post a new post.
-User also could write comment for post, and delete comments which are made by user his/her self or comments under user's own post.
+Users are able to select images, preview them, and create a new post.
+Users can also write and delete comments for posts.

 ![Image description](instagraph_readme_images/new_post.png)

 ## Technologies